mardiros/plaster-yaml/README.md

 The sample YAML config file shown here configures the MYAPP Pyramid application.
 The YAML mapping of the `app` key is presented to the Pyramid application as a Python dictionary.
-(Excepting the "use" key.)
+(Excepting the "use" key, which is where the system is told that the "MYAPP" python package is the one to use.)

 Within your [view callable](
 https://docs.pylonsproject.org/projects/pyramid/en/2.0-branch/glossary.html#term-view-callable)